-Nowadays, Amman has little of the atmosphere one might describe as “typically” Middle Eastern.
+Nowadays, Amman has little of the atmosphere one might describe as typically Middle Eastern.
 Amman is essentially a very western-oriented city.
 However, the city does offer a number of historical attractions including a 2,000-year-old Roman amphitheatre, the Museum of Popular Traditions and the National Archaeological Museum.
 The Forum and Citadel Hill represent the few remaining Roman ruins of Amman.
 The hill affords a sweeping view of Amman and is a tranquil escape from the rest of the crowded city.
-Speaking of hills, Amman is built upon a series of hills.
-Dominating the Ammans’s hilltop citadel is the 8th century governor’s residence, the Umayyad Palace.
+Speaking of hills, Amman is built upon a series of hills with streets working their way along valley beds and the sides of steep cliffs.
+Dominating Amman’s hilltop citadel is the 8th century governor’s residence, the Umayyad Palace.

-West Amman is worthy of exploration.
-Once a preserve of Amman’s elite, the quiet leafy streets around 1st Circle on Jebel Amman are still lined with many fine old villas.
-In this vicinity is Rainbow Street, where you’ll find shops, boutiques and other points of interest such as the Jordan National Gallery, which displays modern Jordanian and Middle Eastern art.
-Many of the Amman’s good restaurants can also be found here.
+West Amman is worthy of exploration as well.
+Once a resting ground for Amman’s elite, the quiet leafy streets around 1st Circle on Jebel Amman are still lined with many fine old villas.
+In this vicinity is Rainbow Street where you’ll find shops, boutiques and other points of interest such as the Jordan National Gallery, which displays modern Jordanian and Middle Eastern art.
+Many of Amman’s best restaurants can also be found here.

-Here are some popular itineraries for a trip to Amman
+Here are some popular itineraries that include a visit to Amman

 Amman Tailor made suggestions